-During the course of the story you’ll unlock the typical weapons that have been a staple in Shinji Mikami games.
-These include a boring but practical generic police revolver, a shotgun for going up close and personal, an ever-so-powerful magnum with a very tight ammo budget, generic grenades that go boom and a sniper rifle for things far away.
+During the course of the story, you’ll unlock the typical weapons that have been a staple in Shinji Mikami games.
+These include a boring but practical generic police revolver, a shotgun for going up close and personal, an ever-so-powerful magnum with a very tight ammo budget, generic grenades that go boom, and a sniper rifle for things far away.
 The only unique weapon is the crossbow, which has a lot of custom ammunition and is actually crafted from disarmed traps.
-Crossbow bolts comes in a tasteful variety.
+Crossbow bolts come in a tasteful variety.
 The harpoons nail things to the wall, while the flash bolts blind your enemies.
-Then you have the shocking electric bolts, as well as the freezing bolts that put things on ice.
-Around the maps there are vials of green gel that can be used to upgrade the main hero.
+Then you have the shocking electric bolts, as well as the freezing bolts that put things on the ice.
+Around the maps, there are vials of green gel that can be used to upgrade the main hero.

-Despite having an armory of guns, it’s often more useful to sneak around and stealth-kill your adversaries, or distract them by throwing bottles.
-Sometimes hiding in lockers or under a bed is a more viable strategy then to punch enemies in the head; they take a lot of punishment.
+Despite having an armory of guns, it’s often more useful to sneak around and stealth-kill your adversaries or distract them by throwing bottles.
+Sometimes hiding in lockers or under a bed is a more viable strategy than punching enemies in the head; they take a lot of punishment.
 This especially holds true in the DLC, since there you have no gun!
 Due to the nature of the game, there are a lot of collectibles and some interesting achievements, as well.
-A notable thing to try in the DLC are the higher game difficulties.
+A notable thing to try in the DLC is the greater game difficulties.
 I dare you to navigate the DLC in total darkness with only a flashlight to guide your way!

-People loose their head from time to time.
+People lose their heads from time to time.

 This is not a game for people with epilepsy or who are unsuited to view graphic violence.
 Due to the gallons of blood and occasional decapitation, let all parents be warned before purchasing this game as a well-meant birthday or holiday present!